CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 The following section supplements the instructions found in the [How to Apply- Application Guide](https://grants.nih.gov/grants/how-to-apply-application-guide.html) and should be used for preparing an application to this NOFO.

-### # SF424(R&R) Cover
+#### SF424(R&R) Cover

 All instructions in the [How to Apply - Application Guide](https://grants.nih.gov/grants/guide/url_redirect.php?id=82400) must be followed.

-### # SF424(R&R) Project/Performance Site Locations
+#### SF424(R&R) Project/Performance Site Locations

 All instructions in the How to Apply- Application Guide must be followed.

-### # SF424(R&R) Other Project Information
+#### SF424(R&R) Other Project Information

 All instructions in the How to Apply- Application Guide must be followed.

+**Other Attachments:** The application must include the following attachment.
+Please use the filename suggested below.
+The filename provided for each document added to the section “Other Attachments” will be the name used for the bookmark in the electronic application in eRA Commons.
+Each attachment is limited to 1-page maximum.

+**Readiness of Agent (1-page maximum)**
+A detailed overview demonstrating the readiness of the agent for thorough efficacy testing is required to submit to this NOFO.
+This can include any data supporting selection of the therapeutic agent and any prior art thus far collected (i.e. prior screening data, suitable potency and selectivity, optimization of formulation or pharmacokinetic characteristics, etc.).
+Applications lacking a Readiness of Agent attachment will not be reviewed.

+**Partnership Plan (1-page maximum)**
+A plan for a partnership with a rare disease steering/oversight committee is required to submit to this NOFO.
+However, neither the members of the committee nor the organizations that might partner should be named in the application This committee may be formed de novo with members having appropriate disease relevant expertise and/or experience and could include a potential financial backer.
+Please include only a description of the type of individuals (expertise, patients and/or advocates, foundation representatives – do NOT name the foundation, etc.) Please clearly describe the planned interactions between this committee and the scientific team.
+Letters of support from committee members will be requested as part of the just-in-time package prior to issuing an award.
+Applications lacking a Partnership Plan attachment will not be reviewed.

-### # SF424(R&R) Senior/Key Person Profile
+#### SF424(R&R) Senior/Key Person Profile

 All instructions in the How to Apply- Application Guide must be followed.

-### # R&R or Modular Budget
+#### R&R or Modular Budget

 All instructions in the How to Apply- Application Guide must be followed.

-### # R&R Subaward Budget
+#### R&R Subaward Budget

 All instructions in the How to Apply-Application Guide must be followed.

-### # PHS 398 Cover Page Supplement
+#### PHS 398 Cover Page Supplement

 All instructions in the How to Apply- Application Guide must be followed.

-### # PHS 398 Research Plan
+#### PHS 398 Research Plan

 All instructions in the How to Apply- Application Guide must be followed, with the following additional instructions:

-**Research Strategy:**

-Applicants must clearly justify the approach they choose (non-hypothesis driven secondary screening, hypothesis-driven research, or a combination of the two) and how the chosen approach will utilize the KOMP2/IMPC resources.

-**Letters of Support:** Applicants are encouraged to include a letter of support for deposition of phenotypic data to a public database.
-Funds can be included in the requested budget to cover the cost.
+Evidence Supporting Rare Disease Classification – The Significance section of the Research Strategy must include a paragraph with the heading, "Evidence Supporting Rare Disease Classification".
+If the application does not include the following information, then it will be considered non-responsive and will not be reviewed.
+This section should provide the evidence that the disease/condition being studied is classified as a rare disease; i.e., there are 200,000 or fewer patients in the U.S. This section may include one or more references confirming the prevalence of the disease/condition that is the primary focus of the research application.
+If the disease/condition has been granted orphan status by the FDA, provide this information in this paragraph.

+Biological Rationale - The Research Strategy section should include a background section that clearly outlines the biological and therapeutic rationale for the application, including: 1) a description of the biological rationale linking the proposed therapeutic target and the rare disease of interest, 2) evidence for unmet medical need in the therapeutic disease area, 3) a brief description of any pertinent history for therapeutic development in the disease area, and 4) a summary of the project status, including data supporting the readiness of the therapeutic agents to be tested for efficacy (i.e. optimization of formulation or pharmacokinetic characteristics).

+Therapeutic Rationale – The Research Strategy should provide the data supporting selection of the therapeutic agent and any prior art thus far collected.
+A summary of the project status should provide compelling preclinical evidence that a therapeutic candidate is ready to be tested for efficacy (i.e. prior screening data, suitable potency and selectivity, optimization of formulation or pharmacokinetic characteristics, etc.).

+Rare Disease Model – The research strategy section must include a description of the rare disease model to be utilized, including validation of the model and evidence supporting relevance to the rare disease in question.
+Access to the model, in sufficient numbers to support testing, should be clearly described in the application.
+A letter of support if the animals will be provided by a collaborator, or a quote for purchase must be included in the Letters of Support attachment.

 **Resource Sharing Plan**: Individuals are required to comply with the instructions for the Resource Sharing Plans as provided in the How to Apply- Application Guide.

-Applicants are required to comply with the instructions in the SF424 (R&R) Application Guide, with the following modifications:

-- NICHD expects that biospecimens resulting from NICHD-funded research will be shared with the wider scientific community to the extent feasible and in a timely manner.
-Researchers can submit information about the location and availability of biospecimens to the DASH catalog, if applicable.
-- NICHD expect that tools, workflows, and/or pipelines created or used with support from this NOFO will be shared with the wider scientific community in a timely manner that would enable other researchers to replicate and build on for future research efforts.
-Plans should align to open-source practices and other NIH Best Practices for Software Sharing ([https://datascience.nih.gov/tools-and-analytics/best-practices-for-sharing-research-software-faq](https://datascience.nih.gov/tools-and-analytics/best-practices-for-sharing-research-software-faq)) as much as possible.
-- The Resource Sharing Plan will be considered during peer review and by program staff as award decisions are being made as appropriate and consistent with achieving the goals of the program.

 **Other Plan(s):**

 All instructions in the How to Apply-Application Guide must be followed, with the following additional instructions:

 -   All applicants planning research (funded or conducted in whole or in part by NIH) that results in the generation of scientific data are required to comply with the instructions for the Data Management and Sharing Plan.
 All applications, regardless of the amount of direct costs requested for any one year, must address a Data Management and Sharing Plan.

 **Appendix:** Only limited Appendix materials are allowed.
 Follow all instructions for the Appendix as described in the How to Apply- Application Guide.

 -   No publications or other material, with the exception of blank questionnaires or blank surveys, may be included in the Appendix.

-### # PHS Human Subjects and Clinical Trials Information
+#### PHS Human Subjects and Clinical Trials Information

 When involving human subjects research, clinical research, and/or NIH-defined clinical trials (and when applicable, clinical trials research experience) follow all instructions for the PHS Human Subjects and Clinical Trials Information form in the How to Apply- Application Guide, with the following additional instructions: